ghostintheshellarise/AASN/README.md

 My work here is using different methods to

-a. compute and assign a similarity/importance score to determine which pair of nodes should be joined together and
+a. compute and assign a similarity/importance score to determine which pair of nodes should be joined together; and

 b. with correct direction of influence extracted.

 Assumptions are made in each approach and you can find it in respective jupyter notebook.